Ltmodz95/tickets-notifier/README.md

 ### Usage
-- After running the app navigate to `localhost:3000` you will see a blank page with a link to `create user` create one and set the desired timezone and other data
+- After running the app navigate to `localhost:3000` you will see a blank page with a link to `create user` create one and set the desired timezone and other data.
-- After that create ticket from the user page (keep in mind all tickets are created in UTC time)
+- After that create ticket from the user page (keep in mind all tickets are created in UTC time) it will be adjusted to the user's timezone when sending reminders only.
-- When the preferred time of the user come and the ticket falls with in bounds a mail will get triggered for it
+- When the preferred time of the user come and the ticket falls with in bounds a mail will get triggered for it.

 ### Tests
 To run tests run the following command